YuanSun-UoM/CTSMdev/README_EXTERNALS.rst

-The file **Externals.cfg** in your top-level CTSM directory tells **checkout_externals** which tag/branch of each component should be brought in to generate your sandbox.
-(This file serves the same purpose as SVN_EXTERNAL_DIRECTORIES when CLM was in a subversion repository.)
+The file **Externals.cfg** in your top-level CTSM directory tells **checkout_externals** which tag/branch of each component should be brought in to generate your sandbox. **Externals_CLM.cfg** is used similarly to point to the correct version of FATES (and possibly other CTSM-specific externals in the future); the below instructions referring to **Externals.cfg** also apply to modifying **Externals_CLM.cfg**.

-NOTE: Just like svn externals, checkout_externals will always attempt to make the working copy exactly match the externals description.
+NOTE: checkout_externals will always attempt to make the working copy exactly match the externals description.
 If you manually modify an external without updating Externals.cfg, e.g. switch to a different tag, then rerunning checkout_externals will switch you